amaan75/flutter_tuts/flutter2/README.md

-# flutter2
+# Flutter Component Organisation
 A new Flutter project.
+A project that teaches how to use the components present in other files.

 ## Getting Started